 shoulder and is not low-cut in the front or the back or revealing in any other manner.
 Scroll down for ideas on what not to wear and ideas for finding the right dress:

 What not to wear:

 - Spaghetti straps (dress should have sleeves)

-- Short dresses–length should at least come close to the knee
+- Short dresses (length should come to the knee)

 - Sheer fabric

 Dress shopping can be a trial.
 Here are some suggestions as you plan for a wonderful evening:

 - Swap or borrow – Do you have a nice dress, but you wore it last year?
 Trade dresses with a friend or ask around in your Ward or Stake.